BanhamPoultryUK/website/README.md

 This is hosted on `BanLinux`.

 # Deployment
-Upload changed files from your local copy to the webhost.
+Deployment is automatic once pushed to the repository.